 Wrongful death claims can be filed for both accidental and intentional deaths; however, most are filed based upon claims of negligence.
 Examples of these cases include, but are certainly not limited to:

-Depending on the case, the liable party might be criminally charged, and could face imprisonment.
+Depending on the case, the liable party might be criminally charged and could face imprisonment.
 Even if this is true for your situation, you can still pursue a civil claim.
 You often should pursue a civil claim to be somehow compensated for your terrible loss.
 It will not bring back your loved one but it can help make life a little easier for you and anyone else who depended on your loved one’s finances.

 In order to prove a wrongful death, you must demonstrate that the party was negligent, careless, reckless, or acted with malicious intent, and that their actions (or lack of) resulted in the death of a person.
 If the death was intentional, there must be evidence to support that claim.
 If you retain a wrongful death lawyer in Maricopa County, Arizona, it will be up to him or her to show the burden of proof.
 Your lawyer may take the initiative to hire an investigator or someone to look into what happened.
 He or she may also hire expert witnesses to testify about how negligence occurred in your case.
 This is often seen in cases of medical malpractice — wrongful death lawyers may hire other doctors to testify that they would not have made the same mistakes as the doctor who was allegedly negligent.
 This can be a form of proof that negligence occurred.

 According to Arizona legislation, family members of a person who died can file a claim for compensation.
 These claims can be filed by a:

 Before a claim can be filed, the family member must first be appointed by the estates’ personal representative.
 In general, the family will agree on who will hold this position.
 As a wrongful death lawyer in Maricopa, AZ can explain in more detail during a consultation, one claim is typically filed on behalf of all parties involved.